Can You Take More Than One Unisom? | Sleep Safety Essentials

 The Science Behind Taking More Than One Unisom

-Taking more than one Unisom tablet may intensify sedation temporarily but also increases anticholinergic burden.
-This means side effects like dry mouth, urinary retention, constipation, confusion, and blurred vision become more pronounced.
+Taking more than one Unisom dose may intensify sedation for some people, but it also raises the anticholinergic burden.
+This means dry mouth, constipation, urinary retention, confusion, memory problems, and blurred vision may become more pronounced.

-Moreover, excessive doses can lead to paradoxical reactions in some individuals—agitation or restlessness instead of drowsiness.
-This unpredictability makes self-dosing beyond recommendations risky.
+Moreover, excessive doses can trigger paradoxical reactions in some people, including restlessness or agitation instead of calm drowsiness.
+That unpredictability is one reason self-dosing beyond the label is risky.

 The Role of Age and Health Status in Dosage Safety